Places in Sri Lanka with a Myth or Legend Tied to It

 The second legend calls the bridge Rama’s Bridge.
 According to Hindu legend, an army of monkeys called the vanara inscribed rocks with the name of the Hindu god Rama and threw them into the water, causing them to float.
 This created a bridge between the two lands, allowing Rama to pursue the villain who had kidnapped his wife and fled to Sri Lanka.

 According to the Ramayana, a major Sanskrit epic from ancient India that chronicled the life of the Hindu god Rama, King Ravana kidnapped a princess from India and brought her to the caves behind this waterfall.
 Sita, the princess that he stole away, was the wife of Lord Rama.
 Rama is said to have pursued Ravana (via Adam’s Bridge) to reclaim her.
-At the time of when this story would have taken place, the cave would have been cloaked by the thick wilderness that surrounded it.
-It is believed that Sita bathed in the water of these falls.
+At the time this story would have taken place, the cave would have been cloaked by the thick wilderness that surrounded it.
+It is believed that Sita bathed in the waters of these falls.

 Ritigala is a mountain in Sri Lanka’s North Central Province that is home to the ruins of an ancient Buddhist monastery that dates to the 1st century BC.
 According to legend, when the brother of Lord Rama was mortally wounded in battle, the Hindu God Hanuman was sent to look for a rare herb in the Himalayas that could save his life.
-Hanuman could not identify the herb, and so brought the entire mountain back with him.
-On his journey between India and Lanka, a piece of the mountain fell and landed in Ritigala, which is said to be the reason why those particular herbs can only be found here in Sri Lanka, yet are easily found in parts of India.
+Hanuman could not identify the herb, and so he brought the entire mountain back with him.
+On his journey between India and Lanka, a piece of the mountain fell and landed in Ritigala, which is said to be the reason why those particular herbs can only be found at this location in Sri Lanka, yet are easily found in parts of India.